 Ingredients

-1 small log goat cheese
+1 log polenta1 small log goat cheese

 1 C. broccoli, cut into small florets